 The Arduino is a microcontroller development board that acts as the “brain of the device”.
 It takes the information from the sensor, processes it and then sends it to the display.

 The Arduino UNO rev3 can be purchased from many shops.
-Here is the Arduino +1 link.
+Here is the Amazon and eBay link.

 Cost = 220THB

 This small screen has just enough space to display the required information.

 Here is the link for Amazon and eBay.
 You can get it from many more shops, make sure it comes with the I2C interface board attached to it.

 Total cost of AQI sensor (no delivery fees added) = 1010THB